Avoid online classifieds scams

 1. Stay local.
-Craigslist is designed to be local, which is why the site is divided into regional and city-specific listings.
+Craigslist and other online classifieds markets are designed to be local, which is why the site is divided into regional and city-specific listings.
 Never do business with anyone in another state or country, or anyone who makes a lot of excuses about why they can’t meet you in person.
 Scammers frequently lie about being missionaries, being in the military, taking care of a sick elderly relative or working for a multinational corporation to “explain” why they’re abroad.
 Don’t believe their stories.
-Craigslist states on their support page that if you only deal locally with people you can meet in person, you’ll avoid 99% of scams.

 2. Avoid gift cards, wire transfers, cashiers's check, money orders as payment methods.
 Also avoid P2P payments such as Zelle, Venmo, and others unless you know the seller and can trust them.
 It’s a huge red flag if someone wants to send or receive payment through the mail or via mobile apps.
 Anyone who suggests a wire transfer (like Western Union or MoneyGram), a cashier’s check or a money order is most likely trying to scam you.

 - Never conduct business with someone who wants to use P2P payments, gift cards, cashier’s checks, money orders or wire transfer services such as Western Union.
 This is a sign that they’re most likely trying to scam you.
 When you conduct a transaction using one of these methods, you’re not protected if things go south.
 If you’re buying an item that proves to be defective (or even nonexistent), you won’t be able to get your money back after it’s sent.

 - Also, if you accept a cashier’s check or money order as payment for a sale and it doesn’t clear, you will be held liable to pay your bank or credit union the full amount — plus any fees.
 Even worse, you may even face legal problems.